-The Board of Royal Dutch Shell plc (“RDS”) today announced an interim dividend in respect of the first quarter of 2014 of US$0.47 per A ordinary share (“A Share”) and B ordinary share (“B Share”), an increase of US$ 0.02 on the equivalent US dollar dividend for the same quarter last year.
+The Board of Royal Dutch Shell plc (“RDS”) today announced an interim dividend in respect of the first quarter of 2015 of US$0.47 per A ordinary share (“A Share”) and B ordinary share (“B Share”), equal to the US dollar dividend for the same quarter last year.

 It is expected that cash dividends on the B Shares will be paid via the Dividend Access Mechanism from UK-sourced income of the Shell Group.

 Cash dividends on A Shares will be paid, by default, in euro, although holders of A Shares will be able to elect to receive dividends in pounds sterling.

 Cash dividends on B Shares will be paid, by default, in pounds sterling, although holders of B Shares will be able to elect to receive dividends in euro.

 The pounds sterling and euro equivalent dividend payments will be announced on June 8, 2015.

 Cash dividends on American Depository Shares (“ADSs”) will be paid, by default, in US dollars.

 ADS stands for an American Depositary Share.
 ADR stands for an American Depositary Receipt.
 An ADR is a certificate that evidences ADSs.
 ADSs are listed on the NYSE under the symbols RDS.A and RDS.B.
 Each ADS represents two ordinary shares, two A Shares in the case of RDS.A or two B Shares in the case of RDS.B.
 In many cases the terms ADR and ADS are used interchangeably.